iqrfsdk/iot-starter-kit/workshops/HANDS-ON-IQRF-IOT.md

 ## Use NodeRED to create your local dashboard

 - Install NodeRED
-- Import Jotio IQRF IoT [package](../extensions/jotio/README.md)
+- Import Jotio IQRF IoT [package](../extensions/jotio.cz/README.md)
 - Run your local control dashboard

 ## Connect to Azure cloud

 - Start with dev essentials [program](https://www.visualstudio.com/cs/dev-essentials/) and activate Azure package
 - Create iothub in your Azure portal
-- Create device in the iothub that will reprezent IQRF gw - UP board
+- Create device in the iothub that will reprezent IQRF GW - UP board
-- Use Device explorer app to connect to iothub
+- Use Device explorer [app](https://github.com/Azure/azure-iot-sdk-csharp/releases) to connect to iothub
 - Copy connection string from your Azure portal
-- Generate SAS token using Device explorer - is used as password
+- Generate SAS token using Device explorer - is used as password in MQTT config
-- Update mqtt [config](MqttMessaging.json) in the iqrf-daemon
+- Update MQTT [config](MqttMessaging.json) in the iqrf-daemon
 - Restart the daemon

 ```bash